 - Love comes easily.
 You feel connected to your new partner, you are crazily in love only after a couple of dates, and commit yourself even before you know your partner.
 That’s very typical of rebounders.

 - Relationship moves fast and slow at the same time.
 Rebound partners move exceptionally fast and slow at the same time.
-They fall in love in no time and keep declaring their love for each other, but there is a lack of connection.
+They may enter the relationship in no time but there might be a lack of connection.

 - Rub the relationship on the ex’s face.
 You might want to show off your new partner in front of your ex.
 You go out of your way to ensure that the ex knows how happy you are in the new relationship.